-Turning to \eqref{eq:single_index_eta}, we model the single index as a linear combination of the covariates $\xvec(\svec)$ plus a spatial random effect $u(\cdot)$, although see later for constraints to ensure parameter identifiability.
-More importantly, we interpret $\kappa(\svec)$ as an index of the true species abundance distribution common to all data sources.
-Specifically, because it operates on a latent scale i.e., $\kappa(\svec)$ is connected to a scale of mean abundance $\mu_j(\cdot)$ via a non-trivial convolution of $h_j(\cdot)$ and $\exp(\cdot)$, then we view the index as a relative measure of the true species distribution.
-While this means the coefficients $\betavec$ and spatial random effect $u(\cdot)$ have to be interpreted in a relative sense e.g., in terms of their signs and relative magnitudes with respect to each other, it nevertheless offers an explicit quantification of how environmental and habitat factors (along with residual spatial correlations) drive the true species distribution after accounting for heterogeneous catch efficiencies.
-For instance, because $\kappa(\svec)$ is regarded as a measure of the true species density, there is motivation to include non-linear functions of the elements of $\xvec(\svec)$.
-For example, in our application to the scallop abundance data, we include both linear and quadratic terms for all nine measures of environment and local habitat to reflect the idea of an environmental niche \citep{austin2002spatial,van2021model}.
+In \eqref{eq:single_index_eta}, we model the single index as a linear combination of the covariates $\xvec(\svec)$ plus a spatial random effect $u(\cdot)$, although see later for constraints to ensure parameter identifiability.
+Importantly, we interpret $\kappa(\svec)$ as an index of the underlying true species abundance distribution common to all data sources.
+That is, because $\kappa(\svec)$ is connected to a scale of mean abundance $\mu_j(\cdot)$ via a non-trivial convolution of $h_j(\cdot)$ and $\exp(\cdot)$, we view it as a relative measure of the true species distribution.
+This means the coefficients $\betavec$ and spatial random effect $u(\cdot)$ have to be interpreted in a relative sense e.g., in terms of their signs and relative magnitudes with respect to each other, but nevertheless they offer an explicit quantification of how environmental and habitat factors (along with residual spatial correlations) drive the true species distribution after accounting for heterogeneous catch efficiencies.
+Also, because $\kappa(\svec)$ is regarded as a measure of the true species density, then there is motivation to include non-linear functions of the elements of $\xvec(\svec)$, and indeed in our application to the motivating scallop abundance data in Section \ref{sec:application_results} we include both linear and quadratic terms for all nine measures of environment and local habitat to reflect the idea of an environmental niche \citep{austin2002spatial,van2021model}.